Table of Contents

 Nausea, or feeling sick to your stomach, is one of the most common side effects of taking HIV drugs.
 Vomiting, or throwing up, is also very common.
 Both of these occur when new, unknown substances – like HIV drugs – are introduced to our bodies.

-The good news is that, when nausea and vomiting occur as side effects of new HIV drugs, they often get better after the first days or weeks of treatment.
+The good news is that nausea and vomiting often get better after the first days or weeks of treatment with a new HIV drug.
 However, they can still be awfully unpleasant and reduce the quality of your daily life.
-Nausea and vomiting can get in the way of your taking your HIV drugs regularly or benefitting from the drugs you take (if you throw them up before they are digested).
+Nausea and vomiting can get in the way of taking your HIV drugs regularly or benefitting from the drugs you take (if you throw them up before they are digested).
 These side effects can also keep you from getting the proper nutrition your body needs.

-It is important that you tell your health care provider if nausea is affecting your quality of life, especially your ability to eat and take medications.
-It is also important to tell your provider if you have vomiting lasting more than a few days, as that may lead to more serious problems.
+Tell your health care provider if nausea is affecting your quality of life, including your ability to eat and take medications.
+Also tell your provider if your vomiting lasts more than a few days, because this may lead to more serious problems.

 Because nausea and vomiting are such common side effects with so many of the HIV drugs, switching drugs is often not helpful.
-Instead, there are some things you can do to manage nausea and vomiting:
+Instead, there are some things you can do to manage these side effects:

 - Eat smaller meals more often.
 Large amounts of food in the stomach can make nausea worse.

-- Eat bland, rather than spicy foods.
-Bland foods are easier to digest.
+- Eat bland (have little flavor or taste), rather than spicy foods.
+Bland foods are easier for your stomach to break down.

-- Eat room temperature foods.
+- Eat foods that are at room temperature.
 Very cold or very hot foods can make nausea worse.

-- Ginger and peppermint have long been known to ease the stomach.
+- Ginger and peppermint have long been known to ease stomach upset.
 Try ginger ale, ginger tea, or peppermint tea.

 - Breathe slowly – in through the nose, out through the mouth.
 Try to avoid strong smells, like perfume, smoke, incense, or food smells.

 If these tips do not work, there are prescription medications to prevent nausea and vomiting.
-For example, there are medications your provider can prescribe that you can take before taking your HIV drugs to decrease the feeling of nausea.
-These medications can help you be much more successful in taking your HIV drugs.
+For example, your health care provider can prescribe medications that you can take before taking your HIV drugs to decrease the feeling of nausea.
+These medications can help you to take your HIV drugs exactly as prescribed.
 Talk to your health care provider about which of these medications would be best for you.

-Diarrhea occurs when you have bowel movements more often than you usually do and/or have very loose, watery stool.
+Diarrhea occurs when you have bowel movements (stools or "poop") that are loose and watery multiple times (at least three) per day.
 Like nausea and vomiting, diarrhea can be unpleasant and reduce the quality of your life.
-It can also lead to dehydration and malnutrition (not getting enough nutrients from your food).
+It can also lead to dehydration (not having enough water in your body) and malnutrition (not getting enough nutrients from your food).

 There are many approaches to treating or managing diarrhea: